-Sarah Hume, 53 from Essex
+Sarah Hume, Essex

 I was 44 years old, with three children, when I was diagnosed with stage three bowel cancer.

 It all started in September/October 2009, I’d had a couple of bouts of diarrhoea, which went on for about for a good few days.
 I had IBS for years but this seemed to be different.
 I went to the GP and he prescribed me antibiotics because he thought I may have caught a bug when I was in India earlier on in the year.
 My symptoms subsided for about a month, but eventually it got so bad I couldn’t leave the house as I didn’t want to be too far from a loo.
 I went back to the GP late November and he referred me for a colonoscopy.
 I got the appointment for January - the same day as my youngest son’s birthday.